Enr1que319/Videogames/README.md

 + HTML
 + CSS

 This dashboard contain information about:

 - Top 3 games per year
 - Critics by genres
 - Line chart that show the global sales per company

-Nintendo, Sony and Microsoft are the companies that were taken to make this dashboard
+Nintendo, Sony and Microsoft are the companies that were taken to make this dashboard.
+The data was provided by [Rapid API](https://rapidapi.com/marketplace "API") from one of the APIS that contains a lot of information of videogames in the last years.